Poker Basics: What is a Poker Rake?

 For Sit 'n Gos, the fee can be anywhere from 7-10%.
 For short-handed turbo Sit 'n Gos that offer a random jackpot, the rake can be 5-8%.

 It’s important to find the lowest rake online poker when you play.
-At Gambling.com, we offer full reviews on legal online poker sites.
+At Gambling.com, we offer full reviews on legal online poker sites around the US.
 You can compare poker sites to find the best deals and lowest charges.

 Most of the top online poker rooms offer tournaments with no rake.
 Freerolls are free-to-enter tournaments with no charge and some free prize money added.